elidickinson/ghost-docker-template/README.md

 Quickly get running with Ghost in a single docker container using an SQlite database.
 Suitable for local development or production hosting if the traffic volume isn't too high.

+According to `docker stats`, it only uses <200MB of RAM for a simple, low-traffic site.

 ## Quick Start

 ```bash